m6code/mtn_cisco_courses_notes/ndg_linux_unhatched.md

 * Regardless of which directory you are in, the `.` character always represents your current directory.

 ### Section 5 - Listing Files
 * The ls command is used to list the contents of a directory.
-Basic syntax is `ls [OPTIONS] [FILE]`.
+* Syntax: `ls [OPTIONS] [FILE]`.
 By default, when the ls command is used with no options or arguments, it will list the files in the current directory.
 * To learn the details about a file, such as the type of file, the permissions, ownerships or the timestamp, perform a long listing using the `-l ` option to the `ls `command. e.g `ls -l /var/log`
     ```
     -rw-r--r-- 1 root   root  18047 Dec 20  2017 alternatives.log